nablarch/nablarch-document/en/application_framework/application_framework/libraries/tag.rst

   .. code-block:: html

    <!-- When formatted using the default formatter pattern
-     The name of the formatter used is specified in the first parameter The value to be formatted is specified in the second parameter For the value attribute, n:formatByDefault call is written using EL expression-->
+     The name of the formatter used is specified in the first argument The value to be formatted is specified in the second argument For the value attribute, n:formatByDefault call is written using EL expression-->
    <n:write value="${n:formatByDefault('dateTime', project.StartDate)}" />

    <!-- When formatted using the specified pattern
-     The name of the formatter used is specified in the first parameter The value to be formatted is specified in the second parameter The formatting pattern is specified in the third parameter For the value attribute, n:format call in written using EL expression -->
+     The name of the formatter used is specified in the first argument The value to be formatted is specified in the second argument The formatting pattern is specified in the third argument For the value attribute, n:format call in written using EL expression -->
    <n:text name="project.StartDate" value="${n:format('dateTime', project.StartDate, 'yyyy年MM月dd日')}" />